 Ola Church in 2009

 Forty years later, the Plainview church debated whether to sell their property and build in a new location or spend the money to refurbish their older church, even though it was in an undesirable location.
 They put up a For Sale sign and put an ad in the newspaper to see how God would lead.
 Meanwhile a friend knew of a piece of land in nearby Ola at the junction of Highways 7 and 28 and negotiated for a purchase.
-By the time the members knew the property was available, the Lord had sent a buyer for the old church (Jeys and Sandberg, 2008).
+Dr. Karl and Jody Sandberg donated the land for the church.
+By the time the members knew the property was available, the Lord had sent a buyer for the old church (Jeys and Sandberg, 2008; Newsletter, 2009).
 The members rented a Methodist church while they raised money for a new church (Jeys, 2009).
 The Plainview church was renamed the Ola church in the spring of 2006 as plans continued to be made to build the new church in Ola (Minutes, 2006).
 In April 2008, the ground was prepared.
 After numerous storms with a lot of rain, the slab was finally poured June 13.
 The Mennonite community built the trusses and installed them during July.
 Gas and water lines were laid and county inspections were completed.
 The tile was laid by a church member and Bo Hutchinson was a great painter.
-In April 2009, the Ola church occupied their new building for worship.
+On April 15, 2009, the Ola church met in their beautiful new building for worship.
 The grounds were landscaped and the parking lot paved and plans were made for the dedication (Jeys, 2009).

 (1925, Mar.
 17).
 Southwestern Union Record, p.
 1.